 Spectacular diverse landscape, stunning natural scenery and a welcoming community makes New Zealand a big contender for the world’s best honeymoon destinations.
 A home where nature’s beauty is right at your doorstep, it’s no doubt that every couple wants to have a love affair with New Zealand.
-Imagine crusing through glacial fords and jagged mountains, marvelling at ancient rock formations, lying on scenic beaches, admiring pristine lakes, and basking in soft evening light… There’s only one word to describe the honeymoon experience in New Zealand – magical.
-We scouted these 39 Magnificient adventures for your New Zealand honeymoon that will make you want to pack your bags now and teleport there right now. #marriageisanadventure
+Imagine cruising through glacial fords and jagged mountains, marvelling at ancient rock formations, lying on scenic beaches, admiring pristine lakes, and basking in soft evening light… the honeymoon experience in New Zealand is truly magical.
+We scouted these Top Things to Do on your New Zealand honeymoon that will make you want to pack your bags now and teleport there right now.

-19 Things to do in New Zealand for your New Zealand Honeymoon in the North Island
+Top Things to do on your New Zealand Honeymoon [North Island]

-New Zealand consists of 2 main islands – commonly known as the North Island and South Island.
-To make it easier on your travel planning, we have spilt the adventures into North and South.
-Part 1 will feature the North adventures and Part 2 the South.
+New Zealand consists of 2 main islands, known as the North Island and South Island.
+To make it easier on your travel planning, we have organized it into North and South.
+Part 1 below will feature Things to Do on the North Island of New Zealand.

 1. Visit Bilbo Baggins’s House at Matamata